BrodieHay/chatbot_rivescript/README.md

 # Rivescript Chatbot
-Chatbot for Treefrog Consulting implemented with Rivescript-js
+Chatbot for Treefrog Consulting implemented with Rivescript-js.
+The purpose of this bot was to get a better understanding of Rivescript and see if it is the best option when it comes to customer interactions.
+This bot's brain consists mostly of topic blocks to direct the conversation between the user and the bot in hopes of gathering a list of required information from the user, such as in a customer service situation.

 ## How to run
 Program is run by entering ``` npm riveshell ./bot ``` from the root directory.
 You will them be prompted to start a conversation with the Chatbot.
+Saying Hello or Hi is a good place to start!
+  The biggest weakness of this bot is its predetermined triggers, so please check the begin.rive file to get an idea of what it is expecting to hear from you!
 If you would like to stop chatting, enter ``` /quit ```

 ## Notes